abaeyens/Framework-Arduino-PenO-2/README.md

 - How does the RuneWork2 taskmanager handle tasks that take a lot of time?
 Can I use delays in those tasks/functions?

    The RuneWork2 taskmanager is not designed to handle tasks that take more time than the defined period (see RuneWork2 README).
 I strongly disadvise the use of delays inside RuneWork2 tasks, but if you really want, you can.

+## Trivia

+- Cooperative multitasking was used in the Apollo Guidance Computer (about as powerful as an Arduino UNO, yet with more ROM).